Family Action Guide

 After a Death in Custody: What Families Should Do

-If your loved one died in a jail, prison, or during a police encounter, the government controls the narrative unless you act.
+If your loved one died in a jail, prison, or during a police encounter, many important records may be held by agencies, contractors, or investigators.

 Request the Autopsy Report